linsyking/OS-Notes/unix_shell/Readme.md

 ## Syntax

 There are no semicolon, keywords.
-You are only allowed to do pipes and redirections.
+You are only allowed to use pipe and redirection operator.

 You cannot have 2 stdin for one command.